 Specialization: Postwar and contemporary art; American art and visual culture; new media practices; media theory.

-Professor Hatch's teaching and research traverses the twentieth century, with particular attention paid to the intersections of art, cinema, and new media in the postwar period.
-His book Looking for Bruce Conner investigates Conner's enormously influential but insufficiently understood work while exploring his position on the geographical, cultural, and critical margins.
-Hatch's current book project, tentatively titled Rapture/Rupture: Art, Criticism, and the New-Media Sublime, investigates new media practices originating in the 1990s that trouble the outwardly stable categories of cinema and visual art.
-His research has been supported by a number of sources including the Henry Luce Foundation/American Council of Learned Societies.
+Kevin Hatch received his MA from the University of Delaware and PhD from Princeton University, both in the History of Art.
+He joined the faculty at Binghamton in 2011.
+His teaching and research traverses the twentieth century, with particular attention paid to the intersections of art, cinema, and new media in the postwar period.
+His book Looking for Bruce Conner investigates Conner’s influential but insufficiently understood work while exploring the artist’s position on the geographical, cultural, and critical margins.
+Hatch is currently working on two projects.
+The first investigates new media practices since the 1990s, in particular those that trouble the outwardly stable categories of cinema and visual art; the second examines the chiasmic relationship between Mexican artistic culture and American artists’ interactions with that culture in the postwar period.

 Looking for Bruce Conner (Cambridge, MA: MIT Press, 2012).